Orange Blooms that Bring Home the Butterflies

 Would you like to add orange ambience to your butterfly garden?
 If so, there are wonderful floral options to satisfy both you and your monarch guests.

-By now, you’ve probably heard about the dwindling monarch population.
+By now, you’ve probably heard about the dwindling monarch population over the past two decades.
 As gardeners, we have a great opportunity to help save the monarchs, while making our butterfly garden dreams come true at the same time!

 All of the orange flowers pictured below have long bloom periods to maximize potential visitors to your abode.
 Try one or more to start your butterfly garden party for monarchs and other beneficial pollinators…